ismaelmosquera/ismaelmosquera.github.io/readme.md

 A SVD is as follows:
 M = UDV^t
 where
-> - U is a orthonormal matrix having the left singular vectors of M.
+> - U is an orthonormal matrix having the left singular vectors of M.
-> - D ( Sigma ) has the singular values of M.
+> - D ( Sigma ) has the singular values of M listed in its main diagonal, and the rest of values set to zero.
 > - V is an orthonormal matrix having the right singular vectors of M.
 >

 Compute the pseudoinverse of a MxN matrix using SVD.
-Get the the nearest orthogonal matrix of a NxN ( square ) matrix.
+Get the nearest orthogonal matrix for a NxN ( square ) matrix.

 ### *imrlib*